 In addition to nutritional variables, you may include a number of lifestyle adjustments into your daily routine to help prevent hair loss and boost overall hair health.

 Stress Management: High stress can lead to hair loss.
 Stress-reducing techniques like meditation, yoga, regular exercise, or pursuing a hobby can help you manage stress and promote healthy hair growth.

 Good Hair Hygiene: Maintaining a healthy scalp and avoiding disorders that can contribute to hair loss requires good hair cleanliness.
-This entails frequently washing your hair with a gentle cleanser appropriate for your hair type, refraining from overusing styling products, and making sure your scalp is clean and free of buildup.
+This entails frequently washing your hair with a gentle cleanser appropriate for your hair type, refraining from overusing styling products, and ensuring your scalp is clean and buildup-free.

 Gentle Styling Practices: Excessive heat styling, tight hairstyles, and using harsh hair accessories can damage the hair shaft and lead to hair breakage.
-Opt for gentle styling techniques, avoid excessive heat, and use hair accessories that are hair-friendly, such as snag-free hair ties and wide-toothed combs.
+Opt for gentle styling techniques, avoid excessive heat, and use hair-friendly accessories like snag-free hair ties and wide-toothed combs.

 Avoiding Smoking: Smoking has been linked to increased hair loss and premature graying.
-Quitting smoking has a favourable effect on your hair’s health and beauty in addition to your general health.
+Quitting smoking favors your hair’s health and beauty in addition to your general health.